dbrll/ra-utils/README.md

 Plots the values from "proc" to a PNG file.
 Building requires golang and gonum/plot.
 `plot`is freestanding, it does not require GTK, QT, Cairo or any toolkit.
 - `radec`
 Translates ALT-AZ pointing coordinates to RA:DEC coordinates, which can be fed to `vlsr`.
-Requires libnova (static building possible).
+Requires libnova (static building is possible).
 - `spectra.sh`
 Full pipeline demonstration.
-Acquires samples center around the HI line, dumps it to a file, acquires a reference, runs avgfft, proc, and generates a plot.
+Acquires samples centered around the HI line, dumps it to a file, acquires a reference, runs avgfft, proc, then generates a plot.
 MISSING: VLSR correction.

 After feeding the data through `plot`:

 <img src="https://raw.githubusercontent.com/dbrll/ra-utils/assets/img/h1.png" alt="drawing" width="400"/>